igutekunst/ooc/README.rst

 - Less boilerplate code to do common tasks
 - A friendlier standard library
-- A `batteries included` C like environment.
+- A `batteries included` C environment with dynamic typing

-The design of both the API and internals are inspired by Python, though no attempt has been made to mimic python APIs exactly, or interface with Python, though this may be a goal in the future.
+The design of both the API and internals are inspired by Python.
+No attempt has been made to mimic python APIs exactly.
+Future versions may integrate with Python.

-This library is completely experimental, and has not been used in any real projects as far as I know.
+This library is experimental and has not been used in any real projects as far as I know.

-It’s here to share some ideas with friends and the world.
-My hope is it will be useful one day, at which point I will promote it with more confidence!
+In the future, I hope to use OOC to build some larger personal projects and improve it to the point where other people will chose to use it.

 Working Modules
 ---------------